 If you are using a CRM software that allows you to save email templates, you could repurpose the best emails and share it with salespeople who need help with their outreach.

-Each salesperson should be accountable for sticking to the process and guiding the customer through a sale.
-With a process in place, you gain insights into stalled deals.
+Each salesperson should be accountable for sticking to the sales process and guiding the customer through a sale.
+With a sales process in place, you gain insights into stalled deals.
 A sales process not only tells you what but also the how and when.
 So, you can analyze bottlenecks and figure out how each bottleneck can be tackled.

 Having a clear picture of where each salesperson is in the sales process allows you to forecast revenue more accurately.
 With a highly functional sales process, your salespeople can keep your sales funnel full, ultimately boosting your revenue.